Building a Great Manager: What Does It Take to Succeed As a New Manager?

 Free Up the Owner!

 Want to grow your company, get more time to focus on your strategic vision, and improve your lifestyle?
-Make the investment – and commitment – to develop your new generation of company Managers.
+Make the investment – and commitment – to develop your new generation of company managers.

 About the Author

 Chris Koch has nearly three decades of HVAC experience, starting at the ground floor and working his way up to VP of Service.
 His expertise ranges from a start-up to $60 million in sales.
 Chris has gained rich, diverse exposure to many forms of doing business.
-He is a team-building leader and possesses necessary hands-on experience.
+He is a team-building leader and possesses the necessary hands-on experience.